langroid/langroid/docs/tutorials/llama.md

 [http://localhost:8000/docs](http://localhost:8000/docs)

-As you can all the usual OpenAI end-points are available here.
+As you can see, all the usual OpenAI end-points are available here.

 ## Use the local model with the OpenAI library